Workshop

 🎬 Create a new script called data-presentation.R

-🎬 Load packages:
+🎬 Load the tidyverse

-clean_trans_nondebris <- clean_trans_nondebris |>
+clean_trans_live <- clean_trans_live |>

-select(FS_Lin,
+select(FS_Lin, SS_Lin,

 E_coli_FITC_Lin,